veeanalyst/excel-data-analyst-portfolio/01-data-cleaning/README.md

 key fields — product names, prices, quantities, and discount flags — making it unreliable for reporting or decision-making.

-The goal was to identify every data quality issue, flag and isolate the affected rows, and deliver a clean dataset ready for analysis — plus put a system in place to prevent the same problems from recurring.
+The goal was to identify every data quality issue, clean and standardize the affected fields, flag and isolate incomplete rows, and deliver a clean dataset ready for analysis — plus put a system in place to prevent the same problems from recurring.

 ---